skijit/notes/programming/aws/developer-cert-notes.md

     - You'll have pre-existing roles for things like services like autoscaling, cloud9, etc.
     - They each have "Trusted Entities": those are the associated service names
     - When you create a role for the EC2 trusted entity, it will automatically create an `instance profile`, which you can associate with the instance when you launch the instance
+- Groups vs Roles
+  - Groups: For Users
+  - Roles: Attach to entities, like an EC2 instance

 ## Lambda
 - Serverless runtime